 Dispersants contain surfactants and /solvent compounds that act to break petroleum oil into small droplets.
 In an oil spill, these droplets disperse into the water column where they are subjected to natural processes such as waves and currents that help to break them down further.
-The small droplet thus, formed exposes of the petroleum surface oil to microbial degradation (Okpokwasili and Odokuma 1992) Microbial action is also responsible for the degradation and subsequent removal of both the dispersant oil dispersant and the Ogbu 2002.
-Odokuma Odokuma and Kindzeka, 2003, Odokuma and Williams 2010, 2012).
+The small droplet thus, formed exposes a greater surface of the petroleum oil to microbial degradation (Okpokwasili and Odokuma 1990.
+1992) Microbial action is also responsible for the degradation and subsequent removal of both the dispersant oil dispersant and the mixture Ogbu 2002, Odokuma Odokuma and and Kindzeka, 2003, Odokuma and Williams 2010, 2012).

 Okpokwasili and Odokuma (1990) observed that in hypersaline fresh water systems biodegradation of three oil spill dispersants used in the Nigerian petroleum industries (Corexit 9527, Surflo OW-1 and Prodesolv) and three industrial detergents (Sodium dodecylsulfonate, Teepol and TritonX-100 decreased with increase in salinity.
-They observed that in addition to the inability of microorganism to tolerate hypersaline conditions other factors that affected dispersant degradation in fresh water included water solubility, vapour pressure, polarity chemical composition volatilization. and dispersants.
-Odokuma and Okpokwasili observed that these oil spill dispersants were more degradable than the industrial detergents (Teepol, Triton, X-100 and Sodium dodecylsulfonate).
-Both studies showed that biochemical and oxygen demand (BOD and COD) of oil spill dispersants were so high such that application of these dispersants as an oil spill countermeasure organic carbon levels receiving increased in systems (marine environments).
+They observed that in addition to the inability of microorganism to tolerate hypersaline conditions other factors that affected dispersant degradation in fresh water included water solubility, vapour pressure, polarity chemical composition volatilization. and of dispersants.
+Odokuma and Okpokwasili (1992) observed that these oil spill dispersants were more degradable than the industrial detergents (Teepol, Triton, X-100 and Sodium dodecylsulfonate).
+Both studies showed that biochemical and chemical oxygen demand (BOD and COD) of oil spill dispersants were so high such that application of these dispersants as an oil spill countermeasure carbon organic levels increased in receiving systems (marine environments).
 This showed the available heterotrophic need for microbial population that will ultimately degrade both petroleum oil and the dispersant